beforeyougo/TDigitalTestTask/README.md

 # T-Digital Test Task
-Entrance task from the AlgoQuant company for Mikhail Pravdukhin.
+Entrance task from the T-Digital company for Mikhail Pravdukhin.

 ## Project navigation